Niche writing, it means you can’t do anything else, right?

-A lot of my copywriting of late falls under one topic – Music/Wedding DJs.
+A lot of my copywriting when I started out fell under one topic – Music/Wedding DJs.

-I’ve worked on a lot of jobs for DJs, and it’s become a niche subject for me now.
-I’ve done so many one client said: “Matt, you must be the most experienced DJ copywriter in Britain.”
+I’ve worked on a lot of jobs for DJs, and it became a niche subject for me.
+In fact, I’ve done so many one of my clients once remarked:

 So, is specialising in one industry a good thing?